-To assess the ability of the proposed model to detect and identify the two determined outlier tasks in the synthetic dataset, the mean and standard deviation of the learned \(\sigma(\theta)\) values by \ac{R-MTGB} model are visualized in Figure~\ref{fig:sigmoid_thetas_synthetic}.
+To assess the ability of the presented model to detect and identify the two defined outlier tasks, the mean and standard deviation of the learned \(\sigma(\boldsymbol{\theta})\) values by \ac{R-MTGB} model are visualized in Figure~\ref{fig:sigmoid_thetas_synthetic} for regression and classification problems.
 The lines depict the mean values, while the shaded areas represent the corresponding standard deviations across multiple batches of experiments.
-Classification performance is shown as a solid line with light green shading, whereas regression performance is depicted with a dashed line and light orange shading. \(\sigma(\theta)\) values should split tasks into outliers and non-outliers, but it is not clear which extreme values will be assigned to outlier or non-outlier tasks due to the random initialization of the \(\theta\) values.
-The results demonstrate that \ac{R-MTGB} model effectively identified outlier tasks by assigning them weights at the opposite extremes compared to common tasks.
-The small standard deviation observed across tasks, especially for the outliers, further highlights the robustness of the proposed parameter optimization.
+The results for the classification setting are shown as a solid line with light green shading, whereas the results for regression are depicted with a dashed line and light orange shading.
+The \(\sigma(\boldsymbol{\theta})\) values should split tasks into outliers and non-outliers, but it is not clear which extreme values will be assigned to outlier or non-outlier tasks due to the random initialization of the \(\boldsymbol{\theta}\) values (See Subsection~\ref{subsec:theoretical_analysis}, \textit{Proposition 1}, for further details).
+In any case, the results demonstrate that \ac{R-MTGB} effectively identified outlier tasks by assigning them weights at the opposite extremes compared to non-outlier tasks.
+The small standard deviation observed across tasks, especially for the outlier tasks, further highlights the robustness of the designed parameter optimization.